mNemlaghi/cloud-embeddings/deploy/README.md

 # Welcome to your MLOPS for embeddings!

+## Objective

-This project indicates on how to create a state-of-the-art embedding SageMaker Serverless endpoint with CDK from HuggingFace Hub.
+This subdirectory is part of the `cloud-embeddings` repository.
+This section indicates on how to create a state-of-the-art embedding with Amazon SageMaker Serverless endpoint with CDK from HuggingFace Hub, alongside with a pre-configured RDS instance with PgVector installed.

 ## The big picture